human16/my_little_malloc/README.md

 To run tests regularly, use `make test`, which will generate a file which will run with `./test`

-To run it with debugging, use `make debug-test`, which will generate a file which will run with `debug-test`
+To run it with debugging, use `make debug-test`, which will generate a file which will run with `./debug-test`

 ## memgrind

 To run memgrind regularly, use `make memgrind`, which will generate a file whihc will run with `./memgrind`

+To run it with debugging, use `make debug-memgrind`, which will generate a file which will run with `./debug-memgrind`

 # Plan: